mtmorgan/rjsoncons/README.md

 The [introductory vignette][] outlines common use cases, including:

-- Filtering large JSON documents to extract records of interest.
+- Filter large JSON or NDJSON documents to extract records or elements of interest.
-- Extracting deeply nested elements.
+- Extract deeply nested elements.
-- Transforming data for more direct incorporation in *R* data structures.
+- Transform data for more direct incorporation in *R* data structures.
+- 'Patch' JSON strings programmatically, e.g., to update HTTP request payloads.
+- Validate JSON documents against JSON schemas

 The [jsoncons][] C++ header-only library is a very useful starting point for advanced JSON manipulation.
 The vignette outlines how